Help Honor Those Who Came Before Us:

 Many of Cleveland’s older Jewish cemeteries are located in areas where the Jewish community no longer lives and synagogues no longer exist.
 Without an organized effort, these cemeteries have fallen into disrepair and the Jewish Federation of Cleveland has stepped in to help.

-In just over one year, the Federation has raised $3.1 million for its Cemetery Preservation Campaign, putting them just $370K short of a $3.5 million goal to honor the deceased.
+Over the last year, the Federation has raised $3.1 million for the Cemetery Preservation Campaign, just $400,000 short of the $3.5 million goal to honor the deceased.

 The Cemetery Preservation Campaign will raise funds to increase the Commission on Cemetery Preservation (COCP) endowment to a level where it will be able to sustain the annual maintenance costs for the cemeteries under its management.